12 reasons to visit Morocco

 2-THE IMPERIAL CITIES

 Fez, Marrakech, Meknes, and Rabat.
-Four historic cities that have played pivotal roles in the history of Morocco.
+Four historic cities have played pivotal roles in the history of Morocco.

 Fez has been the seat of power in Morocco for four different dynasties, for a total of around 650 years.
 Built by Idris I between 789 and 808, since then the Marinids, Wattasids and Alouites have all ruled from here.
 Fez relinquished its most recent hold of the throne in 1912, when the French administrators decided to move the capital to Rabat.
 It has never relinquished its heritage however, and more than anywhere else in Morocco, and perhaps the entire Arab world, this is the place to see a medieval city, still living, still breathing.